n3uromanc3r/rotational-backup-script/README.txt

 1. How to Install
 2. Additional Requirements
 --> 2.1 How to Setup Postfix
+--> 2.2 How to Setup Passwordless SSH Login
 3. Configuration
 4. First Run
 5. Automation